CALL FOR PAPERS

 Abstracts should contain no more than 350 words, including references.
 The abstracts will be evaluated by the members of the organizing committee.

-- Deadline for the abstracts submission: 15th December 2014
+- ▪ New deadline for the abstracts submission: 12th January 2015

 The participation fee is 80 € (30 € for students and PhD students).